1995parham-learning/c101/README.md

 ## [Clone](clone)

-Linux provides the ability to create threads using the `clone()` system call. when `clone()` is invoked, it is passed a set of flags that determine how much sharing is to take place between the parent and child tasks.
+Linux provides the ability to create threads using the `clone()` system call.
+When `clone()` is invoked, it is passed a set of flags that determine how much sharing is to take place between the parent and child tasks.

 ## [Threads](Threads)